 - There are MOD funded places on each course for qualifying MOD staff.

 - The course content is classed to OFFICIAL - SENSITIVE, with two sessions classed to SECRET - "Five Eyes".
 Therefore students will require clearance to minimum of Security Check (SC) level to attend the course.
-Students who are citizens of countries other than the UK, USA, Canada, New Zealand and Australia may not be able to attend the two sessions (2 x 50 minutes) classed to SECRET-"Five Eyes" level.
+Students who are citizens of countries other than the UK, USA, Canada, New Zealand and Australia will not be able to attend any that are classed to SECRET-"Five Eyes" level.